Information Credibility

 While the blend of fact and fiction can create a compelling narrative, the dialogue is often straight out of a soap opera, rather than being based on historically accurate accounts.
 This introduces a lot of confusion, as the reader is left in the dark as to what elements are real and what elements were fictionalised by the author.
 As such, the works should be considered fiction first and foremost, as are the many other fiction works based on real events (various movies, fiction books, and so on, employ this interesting concept with great success).

-However, the books, such as the one on the Wallace case titled “Move to Murder”, have tantalized many readers across the country, and make a compelling nightstand book or Christmas gift for a quick entertaining bedtime read.
+However, the books, such as the one on the Wallace case titled “Move to Murder”, have tantalized many readers across the country, with many praising his works as excellent bedside books, or good Christmas gifts for cheap thrills.

 Rod Stringer waves to the camera.

 Of note, his initial Wallace book draft supported John Gannon’s conspiracy theory, but his publisher requested he craft a more marketable, novel theory.
-With assistance from Rod Stringer, a Blundellsands resident and avid Wallace case fan known for controversial theories on various topics (for example, that the Holocaust did not happen), Brown developed the scenario presented in his book.
+With assistance from Rod Stringer, a Blundellsands resident and avid Wallace case fan known for controversial theories on various topics (for example, that the Holocaust did not happen at all, urging relatives of victims to “look for them” as they’re surely still alive), Brown developed the scenario presented in his book.

 Stringer’s own credentials are harder to find.
-Brown suggests he is a businessman, but I have not been able to find any Rod (or Rodney) Stringer in any Companies House records and cannot find any evidence of his business, education, or any record of any employment, even historically.
+Brown suggests he is a businessman, but I have not been able to find any Rod (or Rodney) Stringer in any Companies House records and cannot find any evidence of his business, education, or any record of any employment, even historically, and he is found to still be living in his mother’s home.

 Other books penned by Brown include “The Shark Arm Mystery” and the “Crime & Mystery Hour” series.